bjssacademy/advanced-tdd/chapter09/chapter09.md

 We can do this in one of two ways, either using Object Oriented techniques or Functional Programming techniques.

+In both cases we use two techniques:

+- Dependency Inversion
+- Dependency Injection

+These are two sides of the same coin.
+Let's describe them briefly.

+#### Dependency Inversion

+In our example, `loadUserProfile` directly depends on a function `queryDatabase` to do its job.

+> Generally, a component A depends on B if A has any knowledge of the specifics of B.

+Dependency Inversion means we break that.

+We introduce an indirection of some kind - an interface, or an agreement.
+Let's call this C.

+If we make A refer to C instead of B, we have broken the cycle.
+We make C something like an interface, or a passed-in function.
+That way, we can wire-up the code so that anything that conforms to C can be used.
+We arrange for B to conform to C, so we can swap that in for the real code.
+But we can also swap in anything else that conforms to C.

+An example in Go is the [`Reader`](https://go.dev/tour/methods/21) interface.
+Our code (component A) can call the `Read` method on this interface (C above).
+We say our code _depends on_ the Reader interface (or A depends on C in our generalised world).

+Anything can be used that implements the `Read` method.
+We simply wire-up whatever implementation of the `Reader` interface we want.

+#### Dependency injection

+This idea of wiring up the correct dependency is called, predictably enough, Dependency Injection.
+We _inject_ a dependency.

+We can do this in either an Object Oriented way (using interfaces), or a Functional way (using passed-in functions).

+Let's see what the code for that looks like.

 #### Object Oriented Dependency Inversion

 TODO TODO TODO